jasonbrianhall/hangman/README.md

 ### MS-DOS Version
 For building:
-- Docker (for DJGPP compilation environment)
+- Docker (for DJGPP compilation environment; if you have DJGPP locally, you can use that; I find docker easier)
 - Make
 - Internet connection (first build only)